Albert0i/RU204/tragedyM.md

 ### Tragedy M ─── A story on heterogeneous movements

 ### Prologue
-Hark, it is not *possible*, if there is no two-way data flowing mechanism, to do step by step database migration on production system with minimal downtime.
+Hark!
+Without a two-way data flowing facility, it is not *possible* to do a step by step database migration on production system.

 ### I. Trilemma
-In the year of two thousands and seventeen,
+In the year of two thousands and seventeen, we were requested to move our database back end from DB2/400, on which we had used for more than two decades and had several hundreds of terminal programs and web pages, to Oracle 12c.
+Everybody was dumbfounded and had not the least idea how to cope with.

 - No practical and feasible planning was done beforehand, especially on inter-project entanglements;
 - Under estimated project difficulties, especially on diversity of database access methods, no central data access layer exists and let alone API Gateway;